RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 Beta version v0.6.0
 General changes
   * More of the item changes made by the mod can be configured in XComGameCore.ini.
-  * Increased compatibility with some mods by removing X2TacticalGameRuleset overide.
+  * Increased compatibility with other mods by removing many class overrides.
   * Many abilities have expanded popup text.
+Class changes
+  * Infantry can now equip two ammo items, one in their ammo slot and one in a regular utility slot.
+They start battle with the ammo in their ammo slot active.
+  * Infantry have a new "Swap Ammo" ability that switches their active ammo and reloads their weapon.
+Activating it costs an action but does not end the turn if used as the first action.
 Ability changes
   * Breach now has a radius of 2 when used with a rifle.
 It still has its previous radius of 3 when used with a shotgun.
   * Flush now forces the target to move even if the shot misses.